gemfire/spring-for-apache-geode-examples/redis-to-cloud-cache/pub-sub/README.md

     }
 ```

-Replace the above Redis Beans and their imports with the following Cloud Cache equivalents in the Application.java
+Replace the above Redis Beans and their imports with the following GemFire equivalents in the Application.java
 class:

 ```java
 ...